+Cost-of-Living Adjustments

-Cost-of-Living Adjustments The present value of future retirement benefits is based on benefits currently being paid by the System and includes previously granted cost-of-living increases.
+The present value of future retirement benefits is based on benefits currently being paid by the System and includes previously granted cost-of-living increases.
 The projected benefit payments do not include provisions for potential future increases not yet authorized by the Board of Trustees as they were deemed not to be substantively automatic.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adjusting for expected inflation and an adjustment for the effect of rebalancing/diversification.
-The expected rate of inflation was 2.3% for 2023 and 2022.
-The resulting expected long-term nominal rates of return are 8.19% for 2023 and 8.34% for 2022.
-Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2023 and 2022 are summarized in the following table:
+The expected rate of inflation was 2.4% and 2.3% for 2024 and 2023, respectively.
+The resulting expected long-term nominal rates of return are 8.15% for 2024 and 8.19% for 2023.
+Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2024 and 2023 are summarized in the following table: